lukasz741/morse-code-full/README.md

 # morse-code-full

-MORSE_FINAL_spacebar.py has 3 translate options(text to morse, morse to code, and input text with spacebar to text);
+MORSE_FINAL_spacebar.py has 3 translate options(text to morse, morse to code and input text with spacebar to text)

 morse_code_creator.py has only text to morse and morse to code

 alphabet to use :